 - Outdoor programming to experience the Adirondack Mountain wilderness

-- Winter schedule, asynchronous teaching, and technology platform to support travel
+- Winter schedule, academic tutors at camps, and technology platform to support travel

-- Strength and conditioning coach and on-site technician and tuning facility with a Winterstieger machine
+- Strength and conditioning coaches and on-site technician and tuning facility with a Wintersteiger machine

 - College counseling and placement to select schools for skiing

 - Student and alumni achievements at the top level of sport to professional careers

 Olympic Experienced Leadership